Yaz12321/AnkhbotCTTPoints/README.md

 Instructions:

-1- Make sure folder name is CTT.
+1- After importing to Chatobt, go to scripts folder, and make sure these files are in a folder named CTT.

 2- open keys.txt, and fill in your customer key/secret and access token/secret between the single quotes.